Grado (wrestler): Premier British Wrestling (2012–2016)

-Pro Wrestling Elite (2013–present)
+Pro Wrestling Elite (2013–2018)

-Grado won the PWE Elite Rumble there for earning a title shot and the opportunity to name the next event.
+Grado won the PWE Elite Rumble to for earn a title shot and the opportunity to name the next event.
 The next PWE show was called Gradomania.
 He won the Pro Wrestling Elite Heavyweight Championship from Dave Mastiff at GradoMania.
+Grado held the title for 511 days, retaining against Andy Wild, Noam Dar, Liam Thomson and Joey Hayes.
 He lost the title to Iestyn Rees after Rees cashed in his title shot at PWE Jingle All The Galloway.

 In the last ever PWE show, following the passing of Adrian 'Lionheart' McCallum, Grado was to recapture the title and following a conversation with a fan presented the title to Adrian's mother.